cornell-zhang/catalyst2018/lab3/README.md

 ```

 ### Part 5.
 Deploy Digit Recognition Web Application
 Now it’s time to deploy a web application based on your digit recognition system.
-Please open "Chrome" and type in the IP address “132.236.59.106” or the domain name "zhang-precision-02.ece.cornell.edu" to access the server.
-According to your group number, type in your Username (gx: x is your group number, i.e. g1,g2,g5,etc.) and Password (same with Username) to log into the system.
-After that, please double check that the group number shown on the top is correct.
+Please open "Chrome" and type in the IP address “132.236.59.106” or the domain name "zhang-precision-02.ece.cornell.edu" to access our server.
+According to your group number, your username will be "gX", where "X" is your group number, i.e. g1,g2,g5,etc. and your password will be the same as your username.
+Hit the "Login" button once you have filled these two fields.
+Please double check that the group number shown on the top(after the login screen) is correct.
 Before starting to draw on the canvas, you will have to upload a python file that contains the code you wrote in the first part.
-Please go back to the shared file, download the template called "digitrec_sol.py" into the disk.
-Then open it within any programming IDE you like and paste the functions you implemented before to the correct place.
-Then upload the file "digitrec_sol.py", which includes your solution/implementation, to the server by clicking the button "upload python script".
-Afterwards, test your system by drawing digits(or other things if you'd like), to see whether it works as expected.
+Please go back to the shared file, download the template called *digitrec_sol.py* into your local machine.
+Then open it within any programming IDE you like and paste the functions you implemented before, into the correct place.
+After having done so, upload the file *digitrec_sol.py*, which includes your solution/implementation, to the server by clicking the button "upload python script".
+Lastly, you can test your system by drawing digits(or other things if you'd like), to see whether your system works as expected.

 ```diff
 - Sign-off Milestone: